k0rd/WorldRefill/README.md

 * Chests (will also be difficult lol)

 * Anything else that has been added to 1.4/ Suggestions from external testers?

+* World Regenerations do not affect region protected structures.

 ## Contact Info